DrPython3/mailripv1/README.md

     <li>tries to verify working SMTP logins by sending an e-mail to the user's address,</li>
     <li>supports multi-threading,</li>
     <li>stats are shown in window title,</li>
-    <li>option to skip e-mail providers like Google, hotmail.com etc. and</li>
+    <li>option to skip e-mail providers like Google, hotmail.com etc.,</li>
-    <li>results are saved to textfiles for further investigation.</li>
+    <li>results are saved to textfiles for further investigation and</li>
+    <li>SOCKS-support with auto-scraping using Proxyscrape.com.</li>
   </ul>
 </p>